capitalone/datacompy/docs/source/spark_usage.rst

 *Under Construction*

-Meanwhile, see the :ref:`Readme "Spark Detail" section <spark-detail>` for a usage example and comments on ``SparkCompare``.
+Meanwhile, see the Readme "Spark Detail" section for a usage example and comments on ``SparkCompare``.
 You may also want to checkout the :class:`datacompy.SparkCompare` API documentation, which is pretty well-documented, if I do say so myself.

 Known Differences
 -----------------